VikParuchuri/surya/README.md

 surya_gui
 ```

-Pass the `--math` command line argument to use the math text detection model instead of the default model.
-This will detect math better, but will be worse at everything else.

 ## OCR (text recognition)

 This command will write out a json file with the detected text and bboxes: